wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

-I am an anthropological archaeologist.
-My research explores non-elite impacts on sociopolitical and environmental change in the past.
+I am an anthropological archaeologist exploring social transformations in the past-- specifically, the emergence of long-distance connectivity and urbanism in eastern Africa and the Indian Ocean.
+I approach these topics through investigations of non-elite communities, rural societies, and human-environment interactions, enabling bottom-up perspectives that are sometimes overlooked in the archaeology of global social transformation.
 I am currently running research projects in Tanzania, investigating urban-rural interactions across coastal eastern Africa and the Indian Ocean over the last two millennia.
 Furthermore, I am committed to advancing public understandings of the interconnectedness and complexity of African and Indian Ocean societies in world history.

 I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.